siliconealien/simpbot11/README.md

 Will you seduce one of Jonah's historical simps?
 Will you fall victim to Beholding and gouge out your eyes?
 Are there catboys??
 Stay tuned!

+## Disclaimer

+Simp-bot is intended as a transformative fanwork and we have zero intent to try to make money off it!!
+He is a labor of love and if anything we are likelier to lose money maintaining him lol.
+The characters belong entirely to Rusty Quill Ltd.  Thank you for letting us abuse them :)

 ## Team

 [siliconealien](https://siliconealien.tumblr.com/) | [itsthecheat](https://lesliethe.dev/)